 A bat colony is where a group of bats congregate during the day to rest from their nocturnal foraging activities.
 Groups of females often roost together to raise their pups during the summer months.
 Colonies are most often located in attic eves, barns, shingles, tree cavities, and of course, bat houses.

-Please fill out the online reporting form below, and someone from the Rutgers Wildlife Resources Program will contact you to learn more about your bat colony.
+Please fill out the online reporting form below, and someone from the Rutgers Wildlife Conservation and Management Program will contact you to learn more about your bat colony.
 Please help conserve these beneficial animals.

 Thank you for your help!